These apple seed-shaped bugs are everywhere in the Big Apple!

 How to Prevent Bed Bugs

-Passive dispersal happens when humans inadvertently carry bed bugs to new locations in our clothes, luggage, bags, furniture, and other items.
+Passive dispersal is when humans inadvertently carry bed bugs to new locations in our clothes, luggage, bags, furniture, and other items.

-That’s why the spread of bed bugs has been linked to travel activity, especially overnight travel and hotel stays.
+That’s why bed bugs are so closely linked to travel activity, especially overnight travel and hotel stays.
 Some examples of passive dispersal include:

 - Bed bugs hiding inside folds and pockets of clothing